 Apply for a Fellowship

-Our Research Fellowship grants are designed to increase the number of experienced and trained researchers working in health promotion research in WA.
-Candidates can apply for an Early Career or Senior Research Fellowship for up to three years to undertake their research project.
+Our Research Fellowship grants are designed to increase the number of highly skilled researchers working in health promotion across WA.
+Candidates can apply for an Early Career or Senior Research Fellowship for up to three years to undertake an innovative research project that aims to influence health promotion policy and practice in WA.

 Shortlisted candidates notified of interview